FORGE by Rachel Mars

-FORGERY is the first of a new set of work about memorials, replicas, and human behaviour at spaces with difficult histories.
+FORGE is the first of a new set of works about memorials, replicas, and human behaviour at spaces with difficult histories.
 It will ask what and who memorials are for, what should happen to places where traumatic events have taken place and who decides.
-It will ask about decay, hallowing, closure and our responsibility to the present.
+It will ask about decay, hallowing, closure, and our responsibility to the present.

 “I’m working with female welders and metal workers, trauma tourism academics, memorial architects and custodians of memory.
 I have learnt to weld to a reasonable degree.” – Rachel Mars

 Following a Horizon Showcase residency FORGE premiered at Transform Festival, Leed in April 2022, and in May 2023 was presented at The Barbican and in Bristol with MAYK.

 In August 2023, FORGE will be part of the Horizon Showcase – through the Horizon Live Presentation – at the Edinburgh Festivals.

 FORGE is now available for touring 2023-2024.

 FORGE – Installation

 FORGE also features three associated public conversations wherever it is performed, focussing on personal, local, national/international issues of memorial that are pertinent to the area.